himorin/editor-collab/spatial-tracking-explainer.md

 ```

 ### Application-supplied transforms
-Frequently developers will want to provide an additional, artificial transform on top of the user's tracked motion to allow the user to navigate larger scenes than their tracking systems or physical space allows.
+Frequently developers will want to provide an additional, artificial transform on top of the user's tracked motion to allow the user to navigate larger virtual scenes than their tracking systems or physical space allows.
 This effect is traditionally accomplished by mathematically combining the API-provided transform with the desired additional application transforms.
-It is useful to allow the API do handle it, however, because it ensures that all tracked values are transformed consistently, allowing the user's viewpoint and inputs to stay in sync.
+WebXR offers developers a simplification to ensure that all tracked values are transformed consistently, allowing the user's viewpoint and inputs to stay in sync.

 Developers can specify application-specific transforms by setting the `originTransform` attribute of any `XRReferenceSpace`.
 When the `transform` is not null, any values queried using the `XRReferenceSpace` will be offset by the `position` and `orientation` the `originTransform` describes.
 The `XRReferenceSpace`'s `originTransform` can be updated at any time and will immediately take effect, meaning that any new values that are queried with the `XRReferenceSpace` will take into account the new `originTransform`.
 Previously queried values will not be altered.
 Changing the `originTransform` between pose queries in a single frame is not advised, since it will cause inconsistencies in the tracking data and rendered output.